jrknox1977/flfi/README.md

   --post-include        Chagne HTTP method to INCLUDE POST (Default is GET) -m MAX_DEPTH, --max MAX_DEPTH
-                        Sets the max depth of traversal.(Default is 12)
+                        Sets the max depth of traversal.(Default is 12) -o, --print           If files results are found print directly to terminal.
+  --RCE                 Will attempt RCE on target.
+Default is command is echo Hello FLFI!
+  --RCE-basic-shell     Execute basic reverse shell, MAKE SURE to start a listener on the same port you specified in --lport --lhost LHOST         Set the local host for RCE --lport LPORT         Port for reverse shell
+  --rport RPORT         Port Target will use to connect to the local listener for shell.
   ```